 Prerequisites: upper-level standing with advanced level critical thinking, reading and writing skills.

-Recommended: one of the following (or their equivalent): Artistic Expression in a Multicultural America, Visual Literacy, An Introduction to Culture, General Education courses in Western Civilization.
+Recommended: one of the following (or its equivalent): Artistic Expression in a Multicultural America, Visual Literacy, An Introduction to Culture, or General Education courses in Western Civilization.

 Meets General Education Requirement In: The Arts-Full;Western Civilization-Full